What Is 'Specific Performance' as a Legal Remedy?

 Specific Performance: Overview

-Specific performance is a type of remedy used by courts when no other remedy, including equitable relief, will adequately compensate the other party.
-If a legal remedy will put the injured party in the position they would have enjoyed had the contract been fully performed, then the court will use that option.
+Specific performance is a type of remedy courts use when no other remedy, including equitable relief, will adequately compensate the other party.
+The court may use this legal remedy to put the injured party in the position they would have enjoyed had the contract been fully performed.

-Example: Rina offers to buy Beth's house, and Beth accepts but later decides to keep the property.
+Rina offers to buy Beth's house, and Beth accepts but later decides to keep the property.
 Real estate is unique.
 Since no other piece of property or house is exactly like Beth's, Rina can claim specific performance on the contract.
 Beth will have to go through with the sale at the original purchase price if the court orders her to do so.
+This example of specific performance is an equitable remedy.

 Specific Performance and 'Replevin'

 Replevin, commonly called "claim and delivery," refers to a court-ordered transfer of actual property.
-It's a contract remedy similar to specific performance.
-It's often used interchangeably in statutes.
+It's a contract remedy similar to specific performance, and it's often used interchangeably in statutes.

 For instance, the Uniform Commercial Code (UCC) states that a buyer "has a right of replevin for goods identified to the contract if after reasonable effort he is unable to effect cover for such goods or the circumstances reasonably indicate that such effort will be unavailing."